madasuvaish/customer_insights/README.md

 - Clear customer segments using K-means clustering.
 - An evaluation of several classification models with precision comparison, leading to a selection of the best-performing model for predicting customer behavior.

+## Conclusion
+K-means Clustering
+The K-means clustering algorithm successfully segmented customers into 6 distinct clusters based on their transaction behaviors.

+The Silhouette Score of 0.46 indicates that the clustering solution is relatively well-separated, providing valuable customer segments for further analysis.

+Classification Model Comparison
+Gradient Boosting Classifier achieved the highest precision of 90% among all tested models, including SVM and Decision Tree.

+Based on precision scores, Gradient Boosting was selected as the best model for predicting customer behavior.

 ## How to Run the Code

 1. Clone the repository to your local machine: